mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 #### JDBC Batched Statements

-Readwritesplit does not support execution of JDBC batched statements with non-INSERT statements mixed in it.
-This is caused by the fact that readwritesplit expects that the protocol is idle before another command is sent.
+Readwritesplit does not support pipelining of JDBC batched statements.
+This is caused by the fact that readwritesplit executes the statements one at a time to track the state of the response.

-Most clients conform to this expectation but some JDBC drivers send multiple requests without waiting for the protocol to be idle.
-If you are using the MariaDB Connector/J, add `useBatchMultiSend=false` to the JDBC connection string to disable batched statement execution.

 #### Prepared Statement Limitations